 Process: The Remote Proctor Now system will be used with online testing as instructed by Alpinestars Mobile Medical Unit staff.
 Athletes are required to establish identity following the procedures outlined in the Remote Proctor Now instructions.

 The online testing environment should mimic the ‘in class’ testing environment, and must conform to the following:

 A quiet, secure, fully lighted room for the examination

 Have the web-cam correctly situated:

 Remote Proctor Now works with a web-camera and microphone either built-in or attached to the computer.
 In addition, testing requires the use of an external mouse.
 (Wired is preferred, but wireless can be used as well) These devices identify the student and capture video and audio throughout the exam and upload it to SSI’s secure servers.
 This video will be used for the purpose of establishing if any suspicious activity occurred during the test.

 REMINDER: IF YOU WANT A COPY, you must have a working printer or the ability to create a pdf.
-Results are automatically sent to the licensing organization.

 Generally, wherever the athlete chooses to take the exam, everything possible should be done to mimic a traditional proctored exam environment.
 All exam videos can/will be reviewed by the Program Coordinator.
 If cheating is confirmed, the athlete will be referred to the AMA Policy on General Offenses and Penalties.